Javagedes/udp_netmsg/README.md

 ### To do
 - [ ] refactor complexity of receiving a message
 - [ ] Allow users to choose serialization / deserialization methods
-- [ ] Modify NetMessenger such that a second thread is used to continously check for new messages
 - [ ] Maybe? add functionality to just get the most recently received net message for when message order (of different structs) matter.